zhuzhanji/NorovirusGenotyping/lab_book.md

 ## data preparation

-All data used are under 'new_data/', please read new_data/readme for furthur knowledge of different files.
+All data used are under 'new_data/', please refer to 'new_data/readme' for furthur knowledge of different files.

 ### 1.Preparing Reference Sequences for BLAST analysis